-Giovanni Battista Tiepolo (Italian, Venetian, 16961770)
+Artist: Giovanni Battista Tiepolo (Italian, Venice 1696–1770 Madrid)

-Oil on canvas; Irregular painted surface, 220 x 128 5/8 in.
+Dimensions: Irregular painted surface, 220 x 128 5/8 in.
 (558.8 x 326.7 cm)

 Credit Line: Rogers Fund, 1965

-The subject of this triumphal procession is identified by a Latin inscription at the top of the canvas from the Roman historian Lucius Anneus Florus (Epitome of Roman History, 36:17): "The Roman people behold Jugurtha laden with chains."
-The African king Jugurtha is shown descending a hill before his captor, the Roman general Gaius Marius.
-A youth beats a tambourine while other figures carry booty, including a bust of the mother goddess Cybele.
-The thirty-year-old Tiepolo included his portrait among the figures on the left.
+This painting is from a series of ten magnificent canvases painted to decorate the main room of Ca’ Dolfin, Venice.
+The subject of this triumphal procession is identified by the Latin inscription at the top of the painting, from the Roman historian Lucius Anneus Florus: "The people of Rome behold Jugurtha laden with chains".
+The African king Jugurtha is shown before his captor, the Roman general Gaius Marius.
+The procession was held on January 1, 104 B.C.
+The crowds carry booty, including a bust of the mother goddess Cybele.
+The thirty-year-old Tiepolo included his self-portrait among the figures on the left.